Below is a list of questions we often receive about the Texas VLIC. If you have a question that is not answered, please email us.

 - Can a team compete if their venture has previously raised equity capital?

-If a company has previously raised equity capital, they may only compete if the current UT graduate students own at least 51% of fully diluted share equivalence and they meet all other competition eligibility requirements.
+If a company has previously raised equity capital, they may only compete if the current UT graduate students own >50% of fully diluted share equivalence and they meet all other competition eligibility requirements.

 - My team consists of graduate students outside of McCombs School of Business.
 Can we compete at TVLIC?